CreationsBliss/Money-Dairy/README.md

 - __Real-Time Notifications__: Get instant feedback and alerts using React Toast.
 - __Iconic Interface__: Enjoy a visually appealing design with the use of React Icons.
 - __Responsive Design__: Built with Tailwind CSS for optimal performance across devices.
+- __Local Storage Integration__: Save your income and expense data locally on your device, ensuring your financial records are accessible even after refreshing the page or reopening the app.

 ## Technologies Used: